Pristine45/walmart-sales-data-analysis/README.md

 6. Which of the consumer segments has the most profit
 7. Present your answer in a power point slide
 8. Explain your insights and give us recommendations on what you observed
+# Preparing the Data
+Removed Duplicates
+Created 2 new columns for shipping year and shipping days respectively Created Summaries of the Data using Pivot tables Cleaned and Prepared Data https://github.com/Pristine45/walmart-sales-data-analysis/blob/main/WALMARTs.xlsx Created a Dashboard using the summarized data and ojective of the project